CONTACT US

 In contrast to a tutorial program, Project Success is a remedial program.
 The goal of a remedial program is to assist the student to develop the necessary language skills to read, write, and spell effectively and efficiently to the point that the student becomes academically independent.
 Our program does not have a library of books on tape.
 Instead, the goal of our course instruction and tutoring assistance is to teach students how to use the sound structure of the American English language to become language independent.
 Therefore, when one of our tutors helps a student with a course, in addition to teaching course content, the goal of instruction is also to help the student learn how to read the book and apply study skills which will allow him or her to become academically independent.

 A logical question is how long does the process of becoming academically independent take?
 Our goal is that the process occurs within two to seven semesters after entry into the program.
 This is a large time variation, but some students, because of their level of disability upon entering the program, take longer.
-The point is, however, that with good instruction and persistence, students can be taught to become language independent.
-Our summer program is the first step on the road to language independence.
+The point is; however, that with good instruction and persistence, students can be taught to become academically independent.
+Our summer transition program is the first step on the road to language independence.